biscuit-auth/website/content/docs/guides/RBAC.md

 +++

 Role-based access control is a common authorization model where a set of permissions is assigned to a role, and a user or program can have one or more roles.
-This makes permissions more manageable than giving them to users directly: a role can be designed for a set of tasks, and can be given or taken back from the user depending on their duties, in one operation, instead of reviewing te user's entire set of rights.
+This makes permissions more manageable than giving them to users directly: a role can be designed for a set of tasks, and can be given or taken back from the user depending on their duties, in one operation, instead of reviewing the user's entire set of rights.
 Changing the permissions of a role can also be done without going through all the users.

 ## Example

-Let us imagine a space faring package delivery company.
+Let us imagine a space-faring package delivery company.
 Each member of the company has specific duties, represented by roles, that can perform specific actions.

 {% display() %}
 // let's define roles and associated permissions for a package delivery company